api-search/rules/README.md

   property type for APIs.json</a>, and explore <a href="https://guidance.apievangelist.com/guidance/workspaces/github-organizations.html" target="_blank">GitHub Organization</a> more via API Evangelist guidance.
-message: API Properties GitHub Organization
+message: Has a GitHub Organization
 severity: info
 given:
   - $.apis.*.properties.*